andrewdass49/micromonolab/Downloads/Jespson.md

 ## App

 - a user of the role Author is able to upload a podcast and write blog similar to the substack . it is a media station for personalities to grow their brand as their also a scheduling feature.
-A normal user can subscribe to these users and view new post
+A normal user can subscribe to these users and view new post. there will be notification to notify something new has be posted